 The standard edition for Minecraft: Story Mode was developed by Telltale Games and is available for Xbox One for $29.99.

-In Season 2, the story begins with a recap of the main episodes of the first season, the battle against Wither Storm and makes references to important moments from previous chapters.
+Season 2 begins with a recap of the main episodes of the first season, the battle against Wither Storm, and references important moments from previous chapters.
 Characters from The Order of the Stone seem to have taken different paths, while Jesse has become some sort of mayor/leader for the city of Beacontown.
 In this new scenario, Jesse and their friend Petra decide to go into a nostalgic adventure to remind them of the old fun days.
 That is the moment where they find what it seems to be the center of attention for the season: a mysterious glove.

-The object quickly becomes a catalyst of interesting events such as unexplained holes in the ground and the source of a curious voice that whispers Jesse’s name.
 You will notice strange things happening from the moment your character touches the glove.
-These mysterious incidents connect to an important part of the adventure, where players are introduced to the great villain of the season, an ancient creature called "Admin".
+These mysterious incidents connect to an important part of the adventure, where players are introduced to the villain of the season, an ancient creature called “Admin“.
 According to the game description, Admin created the entire world of Minecraft and therefore plays a very important role as the bad guy.

 The main mechanics of Minecraft: Story Mode involve letting the player make their own decisions after dialogs throughout the adventure.
 The process is very simple and similar to other titles such as The Walking Dead for iOS and Tales from the Borderlands.
 Keep in mind that any decisions you make will affect the course of the adventure and can result in serious repercussions as you move on.